 Students study a range of topics which develop the four skills of listening, speaking, reading and writing in French and also develop their translation skills.
 Each unit of work plans for progression of the skills.
+Learning about francophone culture is also embedded at each key stage.

 Students are helped to develop a range of techniques of learning and dictionary skills so that they can build up their own vocabulary as efficiently and as independently as possible.